Close Banner

 7. Know Your Height Requirements

 With toddler Lily with us, I always measure her in advance so I know how tall she is.
 We research which rides she can and cannot ride before we enter the park.
 We definitely do not want to face disappointment and get turned away when it's ride time!
 It’s time to divide and conquer based on Disneyland height requirements.
 Supervisors and smaller children can do something fun while little ones are blissfully unaware that everyone else is on a thrill ride.
 We may use Rider Switch for parents who want to take turns riding.
-Keep in mind that some rides such as the Matterhorn require a 1:1 ratio of adult to child under 7, and that on all rides, children under 7 must have a supervisor 14 or older to ride with them.
+Keep in mind that some rides such as the Matterhorn or Space Mountain require a 1:1 ratio of adult to child under 7, and that on all rides, children under 7 must have a supervisor 14 or older to ride with them.

-8. Get on the Same FASTPASS Page
+8. Get on the Same Lightning Lane Page

 9. Pack Patience

 Moving as a large group goes a lot slower than as a small group.
 Set your pace to the slowest walker in the group.
 Everything will take more time, so be patient and use the buddy system to keep an eye on each other.
 When one person uses the restroom, encourage everyone to use the restroom so you don’t have to take another potty break 10 minutes later.
-You will want to arrive 30-60 minutes early for shows to accommodate your party.
+You will want to arrive 30 minutes early for shows to accommodate your party.
 Secure parade-viewing spots early.
-You can lay down thin blankets or towels to save spots, but try to have everyone return and be in place at least 30 minutes before the parade.
+You can lay down thin blankets or towels to save spots, but try to have everyone return and be in place at least 20-30 minutes before the parade.

 10. Try to Arrive Together